 John brings over 15 years of highly successful options trading experience particularly during times of financial crises where macro factors are crucial to trading success.
 For example, he achieved exceptional returns during the 1997 Asian Financial Crisis and during the 2007-2008 Credit Crunch.
 In fact, he predicted both financial crises earning a return that was several times his initial investment.

 His professional business experience includes over 15 years of consulting, entrepreneurial and international business experience.
 At AXA Financial, John successfully advised businesses and wealthy individuals regarding retirement planning, investments, insurance, and asset protection strategies.
-In addition, he has trained bankers and business executives from the Agricultural Development Bank of China, Central Bank of Turkey, CUNIF (Spanish Banking Association School) and other major institutions and firms.
+In addition, he has trained bankers and business executives from the Agricultural Development Bank of China, The Central Bank of Turkey, CUNIF (Spanish Banking Association School) and other major institutions and firms.

 Education and Academic Experience

 John holds two post-graduate degrees – MA in International Economics and Finance from Brandeis University (Boston) and an MRes in European Policy and Management from the University of London.
-In addition, a BA in Economics with minors in Business Administration and Chemistry from Boston University.
+In addition, he has a BA in Economics with minors in Business Administration and Chemistry from Boston University.

 Currently, John is completing his PhD at Birkbeck College, University of London.
 His research focus is the development of a theory of financial crises.
-The title is: The Socio-Political Theory of Crises (SPTC)©.
+The thesis title is: The Socio-Political Theory of Crises (SPTC)©.
 This theory is process-based and seeks to provide an understanding and explanation of financial crises.